Bible 7

 This course studies world history from the Middle Ages to contemporary world history.
 Students will study an overview of people and events from a Christian perspective.

-Junior High U.S. History
+Jr. High U.S. History

 Grade 8